-^{} Reflects increased deposits to the Revenue Bond Tax Fund, resulting from FY 2019 Enacted Budget legislation.
+(1) Reflects increased deposits to the Revenue Bond Tax Fund, resulting from FY 2019 Enacted Budget legislation.

-For State Fiscal Year 2018-19, New York State Personal Income Tax Receipts totaled approximately \$48.1 billion and accounted for approximately 64 percent of State tax receipts in all State Funds.
-The FY 2020 Enacted Budget Financial Plan estimates that total New York State Personal Income Tax Receipts (net of refunds to taxpayers but before deposits to the STAR Fund) will increase by 8.4% to \$52.2 billion in State Fiscal Year 2019-20.
-The strong growth projected in FY 2019-20 receipts is mainly attributable to the impact of the TCJA's \$10,000 limit on state and local tax deductions effective in 2018, which led many taxpayers to delay estimated payments, which otherwise would have been made in December 2018, until April 2019 through extensions and final returns.
-ECEP tax receipts are estimated to total \$2 million in State Fiscal Year 2019-20, reflecting the first complete fiscal year of ECEP tax collections.
+For State Fiscal Year 2019-20, New York State Personal Income Tax Receipts totaled approximately \$53.7 billion and accounted for approximately 65 percent of State tax receipts in all State Funds.
+The FY 2021 Enacted Budget Financial Plan estimates that total New York State Personal Income Tax Receipts (net of refunds to taxpayers but before deposits to the STAR Fund) will decrease by 8.6 percent to \$49 billion in State Fiscal Year 2020-21.
+The weakness projected in FY 2020-21 receipts is mainly attributable to the negative impact of the COVID-19 pandemic on taxpayer incomes, particularly on wages, business income, and capital gains.
+ECEP tax receipts are estimated to total \$3 million in State Fiscal Year 2020-21, reflecting increasing participation and tax rates.